tvlfyi/tvix/eval/docs/known-optimisation-potential.md

   For details consult the commit with Gerrit change ID `I96828ab6a628136e0bac1bf03555faa4e6b74ece`, in which the initial attempt at doing this was reverted.

+* Avoid thunks if only identifier closing is required [medium]

+  Some constructs, like `with`, mostly do not change runtime behaviour if thunked.
+However, they are wrapped in thunks to ensure that deferred identifiers are resolved correctly.

+  This can be avoided, as we statically analyse the scope and should be able to tell whether any such logic was required.